Paulfx/mesh_modelisation_m2/README.md

 Theses files define the vertex, face and mesh classes.
 The vertex hold a Point (defined in *vec.h*) and one of his incident face.
 The face contains 3 vertices, and holds an array that store the front face of its vertices.
 For example, if the first vertex of a face is **vertex 3**, the first element of the array **_f** will be the index of the front face of **vertex 3**.
 This informations is used to iterate over the neighboring faces of a vertex.

 The mesh contains informations about all faces and vertices.
-It's created from an '.off' file stored in the root directory of this project.
+It's created from an '.off' file stored in the root directory of this project but it is possible to load it from a custom path.
 During mesh loading, we use a map structure to set front faces of vertices.
 In order to add these informations we search shared edges.

 ##### Files *mesh_iterators.cpp/.h*